Eksicode/eksicode-api-python/README.md

 Use the /newbot command to create a new bot.
 The BotFather(https://telegram.me/BotFather) will ask you for a name and username, then generate an authorization token for your new bot.

-after successful creating bot with botfather, create two new environmental variable named bot_name, bot_token with bot name and token values
+after successful creating bot with botfather, create two new environmental variable named bot_name, bot_token with bot name and token values <br>

+then use the /setdomain command to link your domain to telegram bot  will ask you for a domain